 Residents will be invited by Central Coast Council to a public hearing for action on climate change.

-Deputy Mayor, Jane Smith, put forward the idea in response to a proposed motion about fuel loads at the council meeting on February 24.
+Deputy Mayor, Jane Smith, put forward the idea in response to a proposed motion about fuel loads.

-The public meeting will aim to expand on these ideas.
+The public meeting will expand on these ideas.

 Agenda item 6.2